 “Well I guess you’re right I’m gonna quit now”

-It took me a while to sort my life priorities intro right order and put myself and my happiness first.
+It took me a while to sort my life priorities into the right order and put myself and my happiness first.

 It took me 3 years and several suicidal thoughts to realize this.